OF A MASTER

 The requirements under the different sections are basically the same and you have covered this material in previous sections.

-The MERSAR manual has been compiled by the Maritime Safety Committee of the International Maritime Organisation for use by all Rescue Co-ordination Centres throughout the world and by all seagoing vessels.
-Copies can be obtained from AGPS and major Chart Agencies.
-Your facilitator will have a copy available to enable you to make yourself familiar with its contents.
+The IAMSAR manual has been compiled by the International Maritime Organisation for use by all Rescue Co-ordination Centres throughout the world and by all seagoing vessels.
+Copies can be obtained from major Chart Agencies or the internet (IMO).

 You are reminded that although much can be done for vessels in distress by shore authorities, the co-ordination and direction of operations at the scene of the incident will at times be a matter to be decided primarily between the Master of the distressed vessel and the Masters of other vessels going to her rescue.
 The degree to which reliance must be placed on those at the scene will usually depend upon the locality of the casualty; the more distant the casualty from the shore base, the greater is the reliance on co-ordination between those on the spot.
 A thorough working knowledge of SAR procedures can save lives.